A heavy metal detox is a supplementation routine designed to take heavy metals like lead and mercury out of your body.

 It comes in a 32 oz tub, so it’s an excellent bulk buy and an excellent choice if you want to follow a high dose or a specialized detox program.

-If you want a heavy metal detox that uses chlorella and is also certified organic, Potent Organics Chlorella is the way to go.
+If you want a heavy metal detox that uses chlorella and is also certified organic, Micro Ingredients is the way to go.

 5. Dr. Mercola Fermented Chlorella